apache/mynewt-site/docs/os/modules/fs/nffs/nffs_internals.md

 # Garbage collection

-When the file system is too full to accomodate a write operation, the system must perform garbage collection to make room.
+When the file system is too full to accommodate a write operation, the system must perform garbage collection to make room.
 The garbage collection procedure is described below:

 * The non-scratch area with the lowest garbage collection sequence number is selected as the "source area."
 If there are other areas with the same sequence number, the one with the smallest flash offset is selected.
 * The source area's ID is written to the scratch area's header, transforming it into a non-scratch ID.
 This former scratch area is now known as the "destination area."